Mohammed Hamid (preacher): Sentencing

-After a five-month trial at the Wollwich crown court, Mohammad Hamid was found guilty of training terrorists in secret camps, abusing drugs, and conspiring.
+After a five-month trial at the Woolwich Crown Court, Mohammed Hamid was found guilty of training terrorists in secret camps, abusing drugs, and conspiring.
 This case trial was the first to deal with a new offence under the Terrorism Act of 2006: attending a place for terrorist training.
 He was arrested, along with fourteen other men after the 2005 London bombings and for providing terrorist training.
 Hamid was recorded telling his terrorist recruits that he had wanted to see many atrocities before the 2012 Olympics and hailed the September 11 hijackers.
 The court ruled that there was evidence that Mohammed Hamid had a relationship with the four attempted bombers and did in fact train them.
 On 26 February 2008 Hamid was found guilty on three counts of providing terrorist training and three counts of soliciting murder.
 The court also ruled that he was guilty of providing terrorist training to the individuals responsible for the London bombing attempt at a remote location in the New Forest in April 2006 and at a Berkshire paint balling centre in June 2006.
 However, the jury at Woolwich Crown Court found him not guilty of providing weapons training.
 Hamid was said to have been training the attempted bombers through camping trips around the UK and paintball games at recreation centres and to have been encouraging others to murder non-believers.
 Mohammed Hamid was sentenced indefinitely with a minimum of seven and a half years for the protection of the public.